Milwaukee police search house in wake of brewery shooting

 MILWAUKEE -- Police searched a home on Milwaukee's north side Thursday as they hunted for clues about why an employee at one of the nation's largest breweries gunned down five co-workers before taking his own life.

 The house, a one-story home with a massive jungle-gym in the backyard, was roped off with crime scene tape Thursday morning.
-A squad car sat in the driveway and investigators were seen entering the home.
+A squad car sat in the driveway and a police van was parked at the curb.
+Investigators could be seen entering the house.
 Neighbor Erna Roenspies, 82, said the man who lives in the house has worked at the brewery for 15 years as an electrician.

 The shooting happened Wednesday afternoon at Molson Coors Brewing Co.'s massive brewery complex in Milwaukee, which employs around 1,000 people.
 Authorities have said the shooter was a 51-year-old man from Milwaukee but haven't released his name.
 Molson Coors CEO Gavin Hattersley said the shooter was “an active brewery employee.”

-The brewery complex includes a mix of corporate offices and brewing facilities.
+The 82-acre (33.-hectare) brewery complex includes a mix of corporate offices and brewing facilities and employs more than 1,000 people.

 It's widely known in the Milwaukee area as “Miller Valley," a reference to the Miller Brewing Co. that is now part of Molson Coors.
-A massive red Miller sign towers over the complex and is a well-known symbol in Milwaukee, where beer and brewing are intertwined in the city's history.
+A massive red Miller sign that towers over the complex is a well-known symbol in a city where beer and brewing are intertwined with local history.
+The complex features a 160-year-old brewery, a packaging center that fills thousands of cans and bottles every minute and a distribution center the size of five football fields.

-Officers worked for hours Wednesday to clear the more than 20 buildings in the complex where more than 1,000 people work.
-Police announced at a late evening news conference that the work was done and all employees had been allowed to go home.
+Brewery Workers Local 9 of the United Auto Workers, which represents about 400 workers at the complex, issued a statement Thursday calling the shooting a “senseless tragedy" and alerting members that grief counselors would be available at their union hall in West Allis, a Milwaukee suburb.

 ———